 2. Protect Yourself

-Most of us use sunglasses already.
-They’re fashionable and make it easier to see when the sun is bright.
+Many of us understand the real importance of protecting our eyes, but not enough people wear sunglasses.
 Sunglasses are crucial to protecting your eyes from UV exposure.
 When picking out a pair, make sure it states that it blocks 100 percent of UVA and UVB rays.
 This is especially important for children and babies.
 Young eyes are sensitive to photokeratitis.
 They also have more time to build up damage resulting in cataracts and glaucoma.
 Since kids love playing outside in the sun, make sure they’re equipped with UV blocking sunglasses.

 3. Get Regular Checkups